JeffML/myDBTJourney-BackEnd/README.md

 ## How to Use
 This is a Django Rest Framework back end.
 There's a bit of setting up to do; but luckily Django does a lot of the work for you:
 - Clone/copy the repo
-- Open it up and create a new virtual environment: python3 venv <yourenvironmentname>
+- Go to repo folder and run `python3 -m venv .venv`
 - Activate your virtual environment: source <yourenvironmentname>/bin/activate
 - Install the project dependencies: pip install -r requirements.txt
 - Set up the db: python manage.py migrate (since this is a personal project, I'm using the built in SQLite db that comes with Django Rest Framework.
 This may change in the future.)